Photography Policy

 Full details of BOF policy may be found on their website in the policy document “Safeguarding, Image Taking and the Use of Images” from which the following are the salient features:

-• If, for any reason, as a parent or carer of a junior member of the club you do not want your child being photographed at club events, and therefore potentially appearing on the QO website or Facebook page, please inform the club membership secretary/chairman.
+- If, for any reason, as a parent or carer of a junior member of the club you do not want your child being photographed at club events, and therefore potentially appearing on the QO website or social media, please inform the club membership secretary/chairman.
 Individuals may also request that images are erased.